LiquidFiles Documentation

 • Auto-Update System Security Updates - Install security updates as above but don't automatically update the LiquidFiles application.

 It is recommended that you enable at least to auto-update the Operating System & Anti Virus.
-This will ensure that when a security update is released by CentOS/RedHat it will be installed on your LiquidFiles system as soon as possible and keep you protected from any future issues.
+This will ensure that when a security update is released by Ubuntu it will be installed on your LiquidFiles system as soon as possible and keep you protected from any future issues.